-The mechanisms for reporting bullying are articulated to pupils, via house staff, in tutorials, and in safeguarding lectures.
-There is an App of every pupil's iPad to enable them to report any concerns related to bullying or otherwise, immediately.
+The mechanisms for reporting bullying are made clear to pupils, via house staff, in tutorials, and in safeguarding lectures.

 Vigilance: Members of staff are vigilant at all times but particularly

 - before lessons; in the queue for the Dining Hall and in the Dining Hall itself; - in Houses, particularly in bedrooms and dormitories; - on school transport.